Guillermo Moncada

-Guillermo Moncada (nicknamed "Guillermón" since his childhood, due to his large size) was one of 29 Cuban generals in the Cuban War of Independence.
+Guillermo Moncada (June 25, 1841 – April 5, 1895), nicknamed "Guillermón" since his childhood (due to his large size), was one of 29 Cuban generals in the Cuban War of Independence.

-He was born in Santiago, Cuba, on June 25, 1841.
-A former carpenter, he later became a black folk hero, renowned for ending the business of slavehunter Miguel Pérez Céspedes.
+Born in Santiago, Cuba in 1841, he was a former carpenter who later became a black folk hero, renowned for ending the business of slavehunter Miguel Pérez Céspedes.
 His father, Narciso Veranes, was a freed slave and did not want his children have his name, so Guillermó took his mother's last name, Dominga Moncada.

 He learnt to read and write when he was a child and later turn out to be a writer.
 He became a carpenter, a job with which he could earn money for his living.

 Activities in Revolution

 Guillermo Moncada, could improve in the Cuban Revolution and fought for independence.
 He became a notable black officer in three wars against Spain (1868–1878, 1879–1880, 1895–1898).

 José Martí appointed him head of the easternmost province of the country during the preparation of the War of 1895.
 After giving the order for the uprising to this province, Guillermón moved to Alto Songo, where he rose at dawn on February 24.

 The Moncada Barracks entered history again on July 26, 1953, when the Moncada Barracks was attacked by a group of revolutionaries led by Fidel Castro Ruz.